siegeon/magic.lambda.crypto/README.md

 even such strategies are futile for traditional cryptography, such as EC and RSA.
 If these are no concerns of you, you can still use cryptography to have a _"practical form of privacy"_ in your communication, but have this in mind as you start out using cryptography, since there are no certainties when it comes to this subject.
+And of course, even if you had access to 100% perfect privacy in your communication with others, you still need to trust the ones you're communicating with to not tell others about what you are communicating to them ...

-> The only true privacy that exists, is never telling anybody anything
+> The only true privacy that exists, is never telling anybody anything!

 ## Quality gates